rohitpanicker06/CryptoGraphy_SmartContracts_MerkleTrees/README.md

-To Code base contains a merkle proof generator and a verifier generator.
+To Code base contains a merkle proof generator and a verifier.

 1. To run the prove phase run the following command run --package Cryptography_Assignment_2_MerkleTrees --bin Cryptography_Assignment_2_MerkleTrees prove 100 95